Amadeus

 How to move an app to production

 Before going live, your app must be certified by Amadeus.
 The GDS checks how well your technology works with their Enterprise APIs and thus protects them from incorrect usage.
-The certification process is inevitable even for those who acquired a ready solution.
+The certification process is inevitable even for those who have acquired a ready solution.
 Unlike with the Self-Service subscription, it takes weeks rather than days.

 For developers, the certification involves the following steps: